 - Visual check for cracks

 - Visual check for fractures

 - Visual check for permanent deformations

 - Visual check and measurements for wear.
-The permissible wear is 2 mm.
+The permissible wear is 0,08 in [2 mm].

 - Visual check for wear on the ball sleeves

 - If applicable: check the fastening bolts for tightness